open-resources/physics_bank/content/public/015.Oscillations/Simple Harmonic Motion/Bouncing a baby to sleep/Bouncing a baby to sleep.md

 substitutions:
   params:
     vars:
-      person1: mother
+      person1: grandmother
-      person2: grandfather
+      person2: brother
       title: Bouncing a Baby to Sleep
       units: $N/m$
-    m1: 83.7
+    m1: 66.8
-    m2: 65.4
+    m2: 97.0
-    m_b: 7.61
+    m_b: 4.24
-    f: 1.81
+    f: 2.7
     part3:
       ans1:
+        value: Add more air to increase the pressure in the ball.
+Increased pressure makes the ball 'stiffer'.
+      ans2:
         value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
-      ans2:
+        feedback: Hmm, not quite.
+How would adding air affect pressure of the ball?
+      ans3:
         value: Remove air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-      ans3:
+      ans4:
         value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-      ans4:
+      ans5:
         value: Remove air to increase the pressure in the ball.
 Increased pressure makes the ball 'stiffer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-      ans5:
+      ans6:
         value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'softer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-      ans6:
+      ans7:
         value: Add more air to decrease the pressure in the ball.
 Decreased pressure makes the ball 'stiffer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
-      ans7:
+      ans8:
         value: Add more air to increase the pressure in the ball.
 Increased pressure makes the ball 'softer'.
-        feedback: Hmm, not quite.
-How would adding air affect pressure of the ball?
-      ans8:
-        value: Add more air to increase the pressure in the ball.
-Increased pressure makes the ball 'stiffer'.
         feedback: Hmm, not quite.
 How would adding air affect pressure of the ball?
 ---
 # {{ params.vars.title }}